-4.56 Our Library Services continue to play an important part in promoting people's health and well-being and engaging people in social services developments.
-We have reviewed our Housebound Service.
+4.56 Our Library Services continue to play an important part in promoting people's health and well-being and we have reviewed our Housebound Service.
 As a result, it will be re-branded as the @homelibraryservice and will be developed to protect the interests of people who have long-term illness, mobility problems or are full-time carers so that they can continue to access books without the need to attend a central location.
 In addition to consulting people in communities throughout the area, our libraries have also helped us engage with the public for the development of Community Hubs.